Colorado Traffic Tickets & Violations

 Dealing with Driving Record Points

-The state of Colorado does not allow drivers to take a Colorado court-approved driver improvement course to remove points from their driving record.
+The state of Colorado does not allow drivers to take a Colorado court-approved traffic school course to remove points from their driving record.
 However, you may be able to get a discount on your auto insurance if your provider offers this option.
-Not to mention, a traffic school course will refresh your memory on valuable driving skills, and give you up-to-date information on topics like new traffic laws.
+Not to mention, a Colorado traffic school course will refresh your memory on valuable driving skills, and give you up-to-date information on topics like new traffic laws.
 Armed with this information, you can take to the road confidently, and with new skills that will help you prevent future Colorado traffic tickets.